kayarnal/Data-146/Project5/Project5.md

 ## 3

 Using a range of 60 to 70, I ran a Ridge regression on the data, finding an optimal alpha value at 68.421052, with a testing R<sup>2</sup> score of 0.7358368 and a training R<sup>2</sup> of 0.7351759.
-The Ridge regression produced a very slightly better model than the Linear regression, but only at the fifth decimal point.
+The Ridge regression produced a slightly better model than the Linear regression, but only at the fifth decimal point.

 ## 4